 - Gate turn-off thyristor (GTO) and Integrated Gate commutated thyristor (IGCT)

 - Static Induction thyristor (SITh)

 - TRIAC : triode for alternating current – A bidirectional switching device that contains two thyristor structures with common gate contact.

 Characteristics of Thyristors

-Knowing that thyristors have no moving parts, they do not produce sounds during operation.
-It has high switching speed (from a forward conduction state back to non conduction state i.e forward-blocking state).
+Knowing that thyristors have no moving parts, they do not produce noisy sounds during operation.
+It has high switching speed (from a forward conduction state back to non conduction state i.e. forward-blocking state).
 It’s cost of maintenance is low, it’s size is small and it has little weight.
-A thyristor can be operated for a very long time without developing fault, it has also the ability to withstand high current.
+A thyristor can be operated for a very long time without developing fault, it also has the ability to withstand high current.